vivid-money/helm-plugin-render-values/README.md

 ## Notes

+v0.1.3
+- fixed all from previous(0.1.2) note
+- could use "self" in importValuesFrom

+v0.1.2
-go template [Actions](https://pkg.go.dev/text/template#hdr-Actions) could be used but yaml should we readable for yaml-parsers.
+- go template [Actions](https://pkg.go.dev/text/template#hdr-Actions) could be used but yaml should we readable for yaml-parsers.
 So easest way to do it is using comment befor actions "#" like this:
 ```
 myapp: